What is debt? It’s money that you owe and are expected to pay back.

 Snowball or avalanche?

 The third and fourth steps are to build a budget to find the maximum amount you can afford to pay every month toward your debt and decide how to prioritize your debt repayment.
 You might consider using a debt repayment calculator to help plan your monthly payments.
-You should always make (at least) the minimum payment for every debt every month to help protect your credit scores.
+You should always do your best to make (at least) the minimum payment for every debt every month to help protect your credit scores.